KongZ/graylog-plugin-function-check-diff/README.md

 # Overview

-A Graylog's plugin compare given text with message result from query.
+A Graylog's plugin to compare a given text with message results from a query.

-For example, you want to know that are files updated from yesterday?
+For example, if you want to know that are files updated from yesterday?
 You may use `ls dir > dir.log` command to list all files in target directory to `out.txt` and use rsyslog to send this log file to Graylog.
 Then you can configure Graylog Pipeline to compare a message from `dir.log` with previous message which was collected yesterday.

 Rule Example: